 Protect Your Home and Prevent Further Damage

-Colorado is a great place to call home.
+The front range is a great place to call home.
 Residents have access to some of the best hiking trails, ski slopes, and national parks in the nation.
-However, Colorado homeowners also have to deal with year-round storms that can cause significant damage to their roofs.
-If you’re dealing with roof water damage to your Colorado home, Stone Creek Roofing can help.
+However, homeowners also have to deal with year-round storms that can cause significant damage to their roofs.
+If you’re dealing with roof water damage to your Colorado or Wyoming home, Stone Creek Roofing can help.

 After a strong windstorm, hailstorm, thunderstorm, or snowstorm, you might notice water damage to your roof.
 Though water damage is most often associated with heavy rain, strong winds and debris can damage your shingles and give water an entry point into your home.
 Hail, rainfall, and ice dams can also lift and remove shingles, allowing water to leak into roof sheathing and ceilings.